 The most popular student travel destinations for South African students

-Egypt is not only a destination that is famous for their memorising iconic ancient sites, but there is a variety of affordable attractions from the Red Sea to the markets in Cairo, and the rich heritage of Port Said which makes it one of the best student travel destinations.
+Egypt is not only a destination famous for its iconic ancient sites, but there is a variety of affordable attractions, from the Red Sea and the markets in Cairo, to the rich heritage of Port Said, making it one of the best student travel destinations.

 Compare and book flights to Cairo

-This island nation is home to thousands of animal species and immaculate outdoor scenery that is beautiful any time of year, the best thing is that it is considered to be an outdoor destination where most of the exploring and sight-seeing activities are very budget friendly and often times for free.
+This island nation is home to thousands of animal species and immaculate outdoor scenery that is beautiful any time of the year.
+Best of all - most sight-seeing activities are very budget friendly, if not free.

 Compare and book flights to Antananarivo

-This capital that many forget about is a holiday destination which is not only affordable, but a great destination filled with intriguing history and sites which would leave you breathless, without even costing you millions of dollars to enjoy.
+This country’s capital is an overlooked holiday destination which is not only affordable, but also filled with intriguing history and sites to leave you breathless, without breaking the bank.

 Compare and book flights to Budapest

-This captivating place is home to the Amazon Rainforest, glorious mountains and a vibrant atmosphere fit for any student looking for a good time and great student holiday packages.
+This captivating place is home to the Amazon Rainforest, glorious mountains and a vibrant atmosphere fit for any student looking for a good time, lively culture and great student holiday packages.

 Compare and book flights to Rio de Janeiro

-This country is every travellers dream with lush Amazonian rainforests, crystal blue sandy beaches and such a fascinating culture, it is an affordable holiday place every travelling student should have on their bucket list.
+Every traveller’s dream with lush Amazonian rainforests, sandy beaches and fascinating culture, this is an affordable destination every travelling student should have on their bucket list.

 Compare and book flights to Bogota

-This cultural melting pot is a destination with numerous amounts of natural wonders as well as a wide variety of tantalising inexpensive street food, it can definitely be considered a student’s dream.
+This cultural melting-pot is a destination with numerous amounts of natural wonders as well as an exotic variety of inexpensive street food.
+China’s wild adventures and value for money is a student’s dream.